mj3b/cdfi-framework/docs/governance/cdcf-compliance/c3-c7-responsibility-boundary.md

 ### Who is affected by its outputs

 Primary: Catholic institutions making deployment decisions about AI tools.
 The CDFI tier assignment (Formation and Catechesis, General Information, R&D Only, Not Recommended) directly informs whether a diocese, school, or parish authorizes or prohibits specific AI use cases.
+See [`docs/specifications/deployment-tiers.md`](../../specifications/deployment-tiers.md).

 Secondary: Catholics who use AI tools in contexts where deployment decisions were informed by CDFI scores.